 Yes, although there may be an additional insurance excess in the event of a claim.
 Generally (but not always), an over-21 year old driver with one SP30 which is over a year old will not attract anything.
-We are unable to insure anyone who has been given 6 points for a CU80 mobile phone offence, or who has been disqualified for any reason in the past 5 years, has more than 6 active penalty points, or who had his/her licence revoked under the Road Traffic (New Drivers) Act 1995 within the last 3 years.
+We are unable to insure anyone who has been given 6 points for a CU80 mobile phone offence, or who has been disqualified for any reason in the past 5 years, has more than 6 active penalty points, or who had their licence revoked under the Road Traffic (New Drivers) Act 1995 within the last 3 years.

 What's in the MiDAS course?

 MiDAS theory training comprises:

 - information about how Bath SU Transport operates,

 - defensive driving (how to avoid collisions and points!),